mikedory/ITP-Design-Expo-2017/README.md

     brew install closure-compiler

-That would have made me install Java again on my poor machine, so I have opted to pass, but add `.js` to the `optimize` array in `config.json` if you decide you're braver than I.
+This also means you'll need Java, which is easily installable like this:

+    brew install Caskroom/cask/java

+However, if you feel that's not your particular cup of tea, remove `.js` to from `optimize` array in `config.json` and it won't try to use closure-compiler.